New Year Plant Hunt 2016 Irish stats

 Work on analysing all the data collected during the ISP is ongoing.
 We hope to have an article show-casing the findings in Irish Botanical News 2017, which is due in March.

 The ISP has been running over the past two years, and recording cards are almost all in.
 Work on analysing all the data collected during the ISP is ongoing and updates will be posted here.
 So far: more than 200 cards received from over 54 participants in 29 VCs.

 Click on the links below to see the species profiles (kindly hosted by NBDC):

 The Rough Crew

-The latest issue of the Irish VCR Newsletter is out!
+*NEW* The December 2016 issue of the Irish VCR Newsletter is out!
+The Newsletter has 12 pages of the latest botanical news from across Ireland and plans for 2017.
 Scroll down this column to download your copy.

 Maria Long, BSBI Irish Officer, National Botanic Gardens, Glasnevin, Dublin 9, Ireland.